Cotalker/documentation/docs/documentation/client/channels.md

 <div className="alert alert--secondary">

-### Task Side Panel {#task-side-panel}
+### Settings Side Panel {#task-side-panel}
-In channels associated with tasks, click anywhere on the title bar found on the top of the channel workspace to slide open the task configuration panel.
+Click anywhere on the title bar found on the top of the channel workspace to slide open the settings panel.

 _The following image shows how to open the side panel:_
 <img alt="task change state menu" className="img_sizing item shadow--tl" src={useBaseUrl('img/client_channels_taskpanel_00.png')} />
 <br/>

-From the task configuration panel:
+From the settings panel:
-- view and edit task settings
+- View and edit task and channel settings.
-- view shared media and files
+- View shared media and files.

 </div>
 <br/>